basler/gst-plugin-pylon/README.md

 This target will be integrated after a Basler pylon 7.x release for macOS

 # Known issues
-* typos and unsupported feature names are silently ignored in this version
+* due to an issue in the pipeline parser typos and unsupported feature names are silently ignored.
+We work on providing an upstream fix to provide full error reporting capability in the pipeline parser.